sagemath/trac_to_gh/Issue 3458.md

 # Issue 3458: parallel -- a very simple reference api for @parallel and parallel_eval

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3458

 Original creator: was